01 of 24

 Untraditional Color Combos

 Sure, traditional fall colors are the warm tones of yellow, orange, burnt red, and brown.
 But as style editor Eddie Ross proves here so beautifully, there's no law saying you have to stick with those colors.
-Instead, consider using traditional fall decor elements -- here, a pumpkin and chrysanthemums -- in nontraditional colors.
+Instead, consider using traditional fall decor elements such as chrysanthemums in nontraditional colors.
 Lovely, and yet unexpected.Continue to 5 of 24 below.

 05 of 24